WilliamJMcElroy/fs-journal/journal/01/reflection.md

 ## Prompts
 - What went well this week?

+getting into class with the right mindset for learning, already learning new things in a mostly-painless manner

 - What did you learn that was a shock or surprise?

+i've learned more optimizing tools for html/css/bootstrap

 - What are you struggling with?

+image moving, esp in a bootstrap grid

-- What would you count as a victory?
+- What would you count as a victory? in this week - growth, knowledge, understanding, and it is happening.

+in this course - i won't settle for less than getting a better job i love